alexaporchia/Portfolio-Projects/README.md

 **Highlighted Projects**

-**Hospital Inpatient Stays (CA & NY 2021) - SQL**: In this project, I used a dataset found on HCUPNET to analyze hospital inpatient ICD code grouping trends in 2021.
-Using aggregagte hospital charges and number of stays, I examined the cost and count of each ICD code group.
-I joined data from California and New York to compare the most common and costly diagnoses of 2021.
+**Hospital Inpatient Stays (CA & NY 2021) - SQL**: In this project, I used a dataset found on HCUPNET to analyze DRG (hospital inpatient ICD code grouping) trends in 2021.
+Using aggregagte hospital charges and number of stays, I examined the cost and count of each DRG.
+I joined data from California and New York to compare the most common and costly diagnoses/procedures of 2021.
 - Data source: https://datatools.ahrq.gov/hcupnet/